This soleplate evenly distributes steam and won't stick to your clothes or curtains while you use it.

 This is a good-quality, basic steam iron at a price that will fit comfortably into anyone's budget.

-Smart Steam technology regulates amount of steam based on temperature setting.
+Smart Steam technology regulates the amount of steam based on the temperature setting.
 Auto shutoff.
 Pivoting cord.
 Heats up quickly.
 Nonstick soleplate glides smoothly across fabric.
 Anti-drip technology.

-This model doesn't have an on-off switch, so you'll have to either unplug it or wait for the auto shutoff.
+Doesn't have an on-off switch, so you'll have to either unplug it or wait for the auto-shutoff.